vtestatonda/institute-app/README.md

-# Some Details From Sitba Proyect
+# Some Details From Proyect

 ## Purpose